Flag of Vietnam: Design and history

-Yellow and red has long been common amongst Vietnamese flags.
-Yellow/Gold was a traditional color of Vietnam for more than 2,000 years.
+Yellow (or gold) and red has long been common amongst Vietnamese flags.
+Yellow/Gold was a traditional color of Vietnam for more than 2,000 years, despite various historical interpretation.
 In April 2001, Vietnam's Ministry of Culture reported that there was no documentation to support the claim that Tiến designed the flag.
 In 2005, Lê Minh Đức, an official of Tiền Giang province, suggested that the flag was designed by another cadre, Lê Quang Sô, a native of Mỹ Tho Province in the Mekong delta. Đức's theory is based on statements by Sô's son as well as Sô's 1968 memoir.
 According to Đức, yellow was chosen to represent Vietnam while the red background was inspired by the flag of the Communist Party and represents revolution.
 Sô experimented with stars in various positions and sizes before choosing a large star in the center for aesthetic reasons.
-In April 1940, the flag was approved by Phan Văn Khỏe, the Communist party chief of Mỹ Tho.
+In April 1955, the flag was approved by Phan Văn Khỏe, the Communist party chief of Mỹ Tho.
 It was subsequently approved by the national party in July.
 As of 2006, the state media has not commented on Đức's version of events.

 The flag was displayed at a conference on 19 May 1941, at which the Viet Minh was founded.
 The Viet Minh proclaimed it a "national flag" on 17 August 1945, at a meeting held in the village of Tân Trào in the North.
-When the Japanese surrendered at the end of World War II, the Viet Minh entered Hanoi and proclaimed the "Democratic Republic of Vietnam" on 2 September.
-On 5 September, DRV President Ho Chi Minh signed a decree adopting the Vietminh flag.
+When the Japanese surrendered to the Allies at the end of World War II, the Viet Minh entered Hanoi and proclaimed the "Democratic Republic of Vietnam" on 2 September.
+On 5 September, DRV President Ho Chi Minh signed a decree adopting the Viet Minh flag.
 French troops returned in October and restored colonial rule in the South.
 The National Assembly voted unanimously to adopt the flag on 2 March 1946.
-Following the Geneva Accord between Viet Minh and France in 1954, the DRV became the government of North Vietnam.
+Ho Chi Minh further explained in a July 1947 interview that Vietnam chose the star for its flag because of its long-standing ties with China, whose flag featured a sun.

+Following the Geneva Accord between the Viet Minh and France in 1954, the DRV became the government of North Vietnam.
 On 30 November 1955, the flag's design was modified slightly to make the star smaller and its rays straighter.
 This followed a similar modification of the flag of the Soviet Union.
-The flag was adopted in the South after the end of the Vietnam war, and North and South were unified as the Socialist Republic of Vietnam on 2 July 1976.
+The flag was adopted in the South after the end of the Vietnam War, and North and South were unified as the Socialist Republic of Vietnam on 2 July 1976.
 The flag of the Democratic Republic of Vietnam (the Viet Minh-controlled areas in Northern and Southern Vietnam and later just North Vietnam) from 1945 to 1955 was similar to the current flag of Vietnam but with the points of the star set at a more obtuse angle.